phillipshreves/battle-of-the-bandwidth/README.md

 #### Schedule Controls

-The Schedules table shows all your configured speed tests that run automatically based on cron expressions:

-#### Cron Expressions

-#### Managing Schedules:
 - **Create**: Click "Add Schedule" to create a new scheduled test
 - **Edit**: Click the edit icon on any schedule row to modify its settings
 - **Delete**: Click the delete icon to remove a schedule